-The secret of a beautiful neck
+The secret of beautiful necks, from a silent era actress

 Before she has passed the age of sixteen, a girl learns that it is a most decided advantage to be born with a beautiful neck.
 Or, if she has not been so fortunate, she must learn how to acquire one.

 Definition of a lovely neck